 A tradition at Marianopolis, this year’s arts trip takes place over Thanksgiving weekend in Toronto.
 The registration deadline is August 31.
 An information session starts at 12:45 p.m. on August 24 in the Art Studio.
 Check out the Arts Trip pins.

 The Berklee College of Music and McGill University’s Schulich School of Music have accepted Holly Faria, both with entrance scholarships.The University of Southern California has admitted Rachel McKenzie as a Dean’s Scholar.
 Liberal Arts graduate Huma Ramazan Ali is headed to the Ivy League.
 Find out where other members of the Class of 2017 gained entry for this fall and what they loved about Marianopolis.

 Among the many members of the Class of 2017 who were honoured at the June 15 graduation ceremony for distinguishing themselves at the College were, from left, Olivia Mappin-Kasirer, Emily Andrews, Lucas Szwarcberg, Sabrina Palumbo, Rodrigo Escobar, Lisa Vlasova and Mary Lynne Loftus.
 Clarence Epstein ’86 delivered the commencement address.
 See more photos.

 Life beyond the classroom at the College is rich with varied perspectives, activities and events.
-The best source of student-related on-campus events is the What’s Up information bulletin, updated every Friday.
+The best source of student-related on-campus events is the What’s Up information bulletin, updated every Friday during the semester.
 Bookmark marianopolis.edu/whats-up to know what is happening each week.